chpmnrssll/jekyll/_drafts/coverLetter.md

-## Build Instructions

-The first paragraph tells the company why you want to work for them.
-Once you have written down why you want to work there, back it up with a single specific reason why.

-The second paragraph tells the company why they want to hire you.
-Highlight the exact things you want to bring to the company, whether it’s knowledge of some tech, domain knowledge, a process you follow, or whatever else you think might work to help solve their problems.
-And again, back it up with a specific example.
+# Proposal Framework

 A great cover letter is an opportunity to explain any shortcomings you might have.
-Horribly under-qualified but pretty sure you have what it takes?
-Have a huge gap in your resume?
 Really, really want to work for this particular company?
 The cover letter is where you do it.

+### Interest

+Why you want to work for them.
+Once you have written down why, back it up with a specific reason.

+### Credibility

+Why would they want to hire you.
+Highlight the exact things you want to bring to the company/project, whether it’s knowledge of some tech, domain knowledge, a process you follow, or whatever else you think might work to help solve their problems.

+Demonstrate that you read the entire job description and back it up with a specifics.

+### Sell Value

+- address low-ball bids
+- instill fear of project failure!

 ## Profile

-I'm a US developer based in eastern Colorado.
-I've been programming for more than 20 years and have studied a wide variety of languages and computer science topics.
-Real-time graphics, web application development, and open source often grab my attention.
+I've been programming for more than 20 years and have been involved in freelancing off and on since 2012.
+Computer science, Real-time graphics, web application development, and open source often grab my attention.
 I've worked on client and server side code and have experience with things like:

-• Content management systems (WordPress, custom)
-• Static site generators (Jekyll, Hugo, Nuxt.js, VuePress)
+    • JAMstack & Static site generators (Jekyll, Nuxt.js, VuePress, Gatsby)
-• Responsive design (HTML5, CSS3, BEM, Sass, Stylus)
+    • Content management systems (WordPress, Netlify)
+    • Responsive design, lazy loading, SEO, site optimization
-• JavaScript, Node.js, Google Apps Script, PHP
+    • JavaScript, Node.js, PHP, Google Apps Script
-• 2D/3D Graphics, SVG, Canvas, WebGL
-• Backbone, jQuery, Vue.js, Express
+    • Vue.js, React, Backbone.js, jQuery, Express.js
+    • Canvas, WebGL, SVG
-• Bower, Gulp, Grunt, NPM, Webpack
+    • Bower, Gulp, Grunt, Webpack
+    • HTML5, CSS3, BEM, Sass, Stylus
+    • DevOps, CI/CD, Docker, Linux, Git
-• OOP, MVC, REST, API, SPA, PWA
+    • API, MVC, MV*, PWA, REST, SPA
-• SQL, NoSQL, MongoDB, JSON, CSV, XML
+    • MongoDB, SQL, CSV, XML

-• DevOps, CI/CD, Docker, Linux, Bash, SSH, Git
+Feel free to contact me about your project, even if it's something not on my list.
+I'm always willing to learn.

 My local development environment is Arch/Manjaro Linux with Gnome desktop and Atom.io.
-Beside programming you'll often find me wrenching on a truck or playing guitar.

-Feel free to contact me about your project.

-## CV / Bullshit
+## Clipboard

 I'd be happy to help with this or anything else you might need my skills for.

 I have experience in everything you're looking for.
 I have quite a bit of experience working with interactive/animated web sites.

 I have experience building everything from REST APIs, content management systems, single page apps, and more.
 I have experience in most of your requirements, and am not afraid of learning more.
 I've worked on many different types of web related projects from content management systems and web apps to real-time graphics.
+I've worked on many different types of web related projects ranging from advanced content management systems and web apps to simple static websites.

 I've worked on many web related projects in several languages (including Node.js and PHP).
 I've built content management systems from scratch (with and without frameworks) in PHP, Node, & Ruby.